 Another potential risk with the preferred Active Coral Propagation alternative is that it focuses largely on active propagation of Acropora species versus a more diverse species assemblage.
-While the Trustees ultimately hope to be able to propagate other species in addition to A. cervicornis and A. palmata in order to have a more diverse restoration project, propagation strategies are not as far developed for other species, and therefore the Trustee's balanced out the Active Coral Propagation with Restoration After Physical Impacts to address a more diverse assemblage of coral species.
-That said any single species project has the potential for risks that might effect that species more than others (hurricane induced breakage, disease, etc.).
+The Trustees hope to be able to propagate other species in addition to A. cervicornis and A. palmata in order to have a more diverse restoration project.
 These factors are being considered in project design and as such the project will utilize multiple locations and numerous genetic individuals to minimize these risks.

 The proposed alternative is viewed as having largely beneficial socioeconomic impacts in the local community.
 Both recreational and commercial fisheries in Puerto Rico have the potential to indirectly benefit as the proposed projects will improve habitat in the system that many economically important species of finfish and invertebrates rely on during various life stages.
-The project will likely directly employee local divers and work with business in the local community.
-Additionally the increased reef health in the area has the potential to indirectly increase recreational and tourism use of the reef which subsequently will result in income to local dive operators, restaurateurs, hotels, shops, etc.
+The project will likely directly employ local divers and work with business in the local community.
+Additionally the increased reef health in the area has the potential to indirectly increase recreational and tourism use of the reef, which subsequently will result in income to local dive operators, restaurateurs, hotels, shops, etc.